 Do you have excellent people skills and like assisting companies in managing and improving their sales?
 If so, a career as a Sales Manager could be ideal for you.

-Sales Managers plan and lead the development, marketing, and sale of products and services.
+Sales Managers plan and lead product and service development, marketing, and sale.
 They are also responsible for sales reporting, inventory control, and performance analysis.

 No formal education is required to work as a Sales Manager.
 However, having extensive experience or a university or VET qualification in marketing will give you a competitive edge in improving your job prospects.

-Learning a sales manager's job profile and what it takes to become one will help you decide whether this is the right profession.
+Learning a sales manager's job profile and what it takes to become one will help you decide whether this profession is right.
 This comprehensive guide shows you how to become a sales manager in Australia.

 1. What Is A Sales Manager?